Safe sex: Sex toys

 Toys should be made of body-safe materials.
 Only materials that can be safely placed in the mouth and safely placed on the skin are safe to use.
-A number of toys are made of materials that are toxic and impossible to properly clean.
+Many toys are made of toxic materials and are impossible to clean properly.
 These cheap and poisonous materials often degrade quickly over time.
-Some soft toys are made of medical grade silicone which is properly non-porous and non-reactive with the body.
-Toys from unreputable sellers may be mis-labeled.
+Some soft toys are made of medical grade silicone, which is properly non-porous and non-reactive with the body.
+Toys from unreliable sellers may be mislabeled.
 Other commonly recognized as safe materials include glass and titanium.
 If the material has additives such as pigments or softeners, those may also be toxic.
-The list of safe materials often overlaps with Body piercing materials.

 A sex toy should regularly be checked for scratches or breaks that can be breeding grounds for bacteria.
-It is best if the damaged sex toy is replaced by a new undamaged one.
+It is best if the damaged sex toy is replaced by a new, undamaged one.
 Even more hygiene protection should be considered by pregnant women when using sex toys.
-Sharing any type of sex toy that may draw blood, like whips or needles, is not recommended, and is not safe.
+Sharing any sex toy that may draw blood, like whips or needles, is not recommended as it can spread serious blood-borne infections.
+Pathogens have different lifespans outside of the body and different resilience to disinfecting chemicals.
+HIV-containing fluids usually become unable to infect anyone within hours and HPV remains infectious on surfaces possibly for a week or longer.
+This means toys become safer simply by letting them rest sufficiently between partners, with hot and dry conditions accelerating this process.